King-kin5/xauto/README.md

 ### 1. Content Generation Cycle
 The bot runs in cycles, each consisting of:
-- **Hype Tweet Phase**: Posts 3 AI-generated creative tweets about Anoma
+- **Hype Tweet Phase**: Posts 3 AI-generated creative tweets about the target account or topic (default: Anoma)
 - **Reply Phase**: Processes up to 20 mentions in batches of 5
 - **Cooldown**: Natural delays between cycles for human-like behavior

 ### 2. AI Content Generation
 - Uses Google Gemini 1.5 Flash for creative tweet generation
-- Generates authentic, exciting content about Anoma
+- Generates authentic, exciting content about the configured target account or topic
-- Ensures @anoma is mentioned but not at the start of tweets
+- Ensures the target account (e.g., @anoma) is mentioned but not at the start of tweets
 - Creates content that feels like genuine community excitement

 ### 3. Smart Reply System
-- Searches for @anoma mentions (excluding official posts)
+- Searches for mentions of the configured target account (default: @anoma, but customizable)
 - Filters for original tweets (not replies)
 - Avoids duplicate replies using tweet ID tracking
-- Uses 30+ pre-written templates for variety
+- Uses 30+ pre-written templates for variety (customizable)

 ### 4. Anti-Detection Features
 - Undetected Chrome driver